Electroconvulsive Therapy for Mental Illness

 The trial does not specify if you need to stop taking your current medications, but it excludes those who need medications with psychotropic effects (drugs that affect the mind).
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of electroconvulsive therapy for mental illness?
+What prior data suggests that electroconvulsive therapy is safe for mental illness?

 Miklos Argyelan, MD